johnfairh/steamworks-swift/README.md

 ### Swift C++ Bugs

-_to recheck in Swift 6, noticed 5.10 has fewer simd screw-ups at least_
+_to recheck in Swift 6 for Linux - looking good though_

-Tech limitations, on 5.9 Xcode 15.b6:
+Tech limitations, on 6.0 Xcode 16.b3:
 * Some structures/classes aren't imported -- is the common factor a `protected` destructor?
 Verify by trying to use `SteamNetworkingMessage_t`.
-* Something goes wrong storing pointers to classes and they get nobbled by something.
+* ~Something goes wrong storing pointers to classes and they get nobbled by something.
   Verify by making `SteamIPAddress` a struct and running `TestApiServer`.
-Or change interfaces to cache the interface pointers.
+Or change interfaces to cache the interface pointers.~ incredibly, fixed in Swift 6
-* Calls to virtual functions aren't generated properly: Swift generates a ref to a symbol instead of doing the vtable call.
+* ~Calls to virtual functions aren't generated properly: Swift generates a ref to a symbol instead of doing the vtable call.
 So the actual C++ interfaces are not usable in practice.
-Will use the flat API.
+Will use the flat API.~ allegedly fixed in Swift 6 but don't need due to history.
 * Anonymous enums are not imported at all.
 Affects callback etc. ID constants.
   Will work around.
 * ~sourcekit won't give me a module interface for `CSteamworks` to see what else the importer is doing.
 Probably Xcode's fault, still not passing the user's flags to sourcekit and still doing insultingly bad error-reporting.~ fixed in Xcode 15?!
 * Linux only: random parts of Glibc silently fail to import.
 SMH.
 Work around in C++.
+  See `swift_shims.h`.
 * ~Linux only: implicit struct constructors are not created, Swift generates a ref to a non-existent method that fails at link time.
 Work around with dumb C++ allocate shim.~  Sort of fixed in 5.9, but instead `swiftc` crashes on some uses -- on both macOS and Linux.
-Check by refs to eg. `CSteamNetworkingIPAddr_Allocate()`.`
+Check by refs to eg. `CSteamNetworkingIPAddr_Allocate()`, see `steam_missing.h`.
 * Linux only, _again_: SPM test auto-discovery has no clue about C++ interop.
 Work around by smashing in the flag everywhere...
-* Swift 5.8+ adopts a broken/paranoid model about 'projected pointers' requiring some fairly ugly code to work around.
-Verify with the `__ unsafe` stuff in `ManualTypes.swift`.
+* ~Swift 5.8+ adopts a broken/paranoid model about 'projected pointers' requiring some fairly ugly code to work around.
+Verify with the `__ unsafe` stuff in `ManualTypes.swift`.~ fixed by Swift 6ish

 ### Non-Swift Problems